 Having previously experienced home-made Jamaican Goat Curry, which I ‘kid you not’ (sorry…ha ha!) was simply amazing, I was keen to revisit this cut of meat in the form of Vivo Latino’s own Peruvian Goat Curry offering.
 A well presented dish served with black bean rice, salad and a tortilla thrown in for good measure it tasted fairly similar to its Jamaican predecessor.
 Marinated meat chunks were flavoursome, well spiced and tender, and while the bone to meat ratio was a little in favour of the former, I have to say I thoroughly enjoyed the curry.

-Needless to say, after two courses I decided to draw a line in the Mexican sand (well I can imagine – I think the furthest I am going this Summer is Barrybados!).
-However, with a choice of crispy churros, chocolate fudge cake and chilli chocolate fondant – I can safely say I will be ordering a dessert next time…I’m pretty sure the Matrix will repair itself and inevitably ensure that squeezing into a bikini will not be required anytime soon!
+Needless to say, after two courses I decided to draw a line in the Mexican sand (well I can imagine – I think the furthest I am going this Summer is Barrybados).
+However, with a choice of crispy churros, chocolate fudge cake and chilli chocolate fondant – I can safely say I will be ordering a dessert next time.

 - With a range of menus to explore including their main, an express lunch and a Little Latinos menu – there truly is something for everyone.